MandarineLab/MandarineLab/README.md

 # 💫 About Me:

 📚  I'm an Economics student at [Pontificia Universidad Católica del Perú](https://www.pucp.edu.pe/)<br>
-📊  Enthused by statistics and microeconomics, with a focus on digital financial inclusion.
+📊  Enthused by statistics and microeconomics, with a focus on digital financial inclusion<br>
 💻  Sharing my university projects and other personal work<br>
 📫  How to reach me: chipana.l@pucp.edu.pe<br>